beachfront/beachfront-io-android-sdk/README.md

-# Beachfront Media Android SDK usage guide
+# Beachfront Android SDK usage guide

 ## Overview
 This document details the process of integrating the Beachfront Android A SDK with your Android application.